-As more states across the US legalize sports betting and online casino gaming, there are still many states where online gambling is not allowed.
+More states across the US are now legalizing sports betting and online casino gaming, however, there are still many states where online gambling is not allowed.

 Technology now allows us to be in more places than ever before.
 We can email, chat on face time, make WhatsApp video calls, explore new places using google earth, and use a VPN to change our internet location.
 But can you use a VPN to wager at a legal US sportsbook, or play in one of the licensed US online casinos?